JasonJWilliamsNY/dev_associate_metadata_quickstart/associate_metadata_quickstart.md

 4. Click Save to save the AVU.

 **Add a metadata template to the same file or folder**

 1. Using the same file or folder from above, click the metadata icon to the right of the file or folder name (or click the checkbox next to the item, click the Metadata menu, and then click Edit/View Metadata).

 2. In the User Metadata window, click Select Template, select the "Dublin Core", and click OK.

 3. The template window opens, and you will see a list of AVUs.
 The first AVU is Title, and you will see the value you entered for Title already filled in.

 4. Double click on some additional AVUs to enter some additional values.

 5. When done, click OK.
 The template's metadata attributes are added to the User Metadata dialog.

 ### Summary

-You now know the basics of adding metadata to objects (files and folders) in the CyVerse Data Store.
+You now know the basics of adding metadata to objects (files and folders) in the CyVerse Data Store, using tools available in the Discovery Environment.

 **Next Steps:**